GoogleCloudPlatform/gcsfuse/README.md

 It is distributed as-is, without warranties or conditions of any kind.

 Best effort community support is available on [Server Fault][sf].
-Please be sure to tag your questions with `gcsfuse` and `google-cloud-storage`, and to look at [previous questions and answers][previous] before asking a new one.
+Please be sure to tag your questions with `gcsfuse` and `google-cloud-platform`, and to look at [previous questions and answers][previous] before asking a new one.
 For bugs and feature requests, please [file an issue][issues].